Updated: April 6, 2017

 It’s 2017 and Americans are more burdened by student loan debt than ever.

-You’ve probably heard the statistics: Americans owe over $1.3 trillion in student loan debt, spread out among about 44 million borrowers.
+You’ve probably heard the statistics: Americans owe over $1.4 trillion in student loan debt, spread out among about 44 million borrowers.
+That’s about $620 billion more than the total U.S. credit card debt.
 In fact, the average Class of 2016 graduate has $37,172 in student loan debt, up six percent from last year.

 But how does this break down at a more granular level?
 Are student loans being used to attend public or private universities?
 Is it mostly from four-year or graduate degrees?
 What percentage of overall graduates carry debt?
 Are more grads utilizing private student loan consolidation and refinancing?

 BONUS: Get a PDF of these statistics to print out, save, or send

 First, let’s start with a general picture of the student loan debt landscape.
 The most recent reports indicate there is:

 - $1.41 trillion in total U.S. student loan debt

 - 44.2 million Americans with student loan debt